ebelinski/swiftly/_guides/ismainthread.md

 }

 // Output:
-// someFunction() is not running in the main thread.
+// 1️⃣ On main thread: false
-// someOtherFunc() is running in the main thread.
+// 2️⃣ On main thread: true
 ```

 ### See also